Classification of images in video frames

 Wait for the operation to complete.
 When the operation is complete, one of the images is displayed to check if the data was uploaded and labeled correctly.

-Prepare the ML model and calculate the properties
+Prepare the ML model and calculate the features

 Go to the Calculating the characteristics section.
-You can use it to:
+You can use it to perform the following operations:

-- Load the ResNet50 model from the Keras package with weights pre-selected using the ImageNet dataset.
-This set contains 1.2 million images in 1,000 categories.
+- Load the ResNet50 model from the Keras package, with weights pretrained on the ImageNet dataset.
+This dataset contains 1.2 million images in 1,000 categories.

 - Define the